 The Obama Foundation draws on a diverse cohort of passionate, mission-oriented, and qualified interns to serve in our Chicago and D.C. offices.
-This internship is open to current undergraduate students, graduate students, and recent graduates who are eligible to work in the United States.
+This internship is open to anyone currently pursuing their post-secondary pathway and who is eligible to work in the United States.

 We believe Obama Foundation interns will become some of the world’s most valuable leaders in a variety of capacities.
 Our hope is that this program will expose interns to diverse models of leadership and practical work experience, especially for those who might not otherwise have the opportunity.

-The Spring 2020 Internship will begin on January 6, 2020, and end on May 8, 2020.
-With the exception of our Legal Department, all interns will be required to work 40 hours per week, Monday-Friday in either our Chicago or Washington, D.C. office and will receive a modest $3,000 stipend to offset some of the expenses incurred to participate in the program.
+The Summer 2020 Internship will begin on June 1, 2020, and end on August 21, 2020.
+Interns will be required to work just under 30 hours per week, Monday-Thursday in either our Chicago or Washington, D.C. offices and will receive a modest $16 per hour.

 What do interns do?